-The U.S. Food and Drug Administration (FDA) granted Dupixent® Breakthrough Therapy designation in uncontrolled moderate-to-severe atopic dermatitis in 2014.
+The U.S. Food and Drug Administration (FDA) approved Dupixent® as a treatment for moderate-to-severe atopic dermatitis in March 2017.

-The Biologics License Application (BLA) for dupilumab was recently accepted for Priority Review by the U.S. FDA with a target action date of March 29, 2017, for the treatment of adult patients with inadequately controlled moderate-to-severe atopic dermatitis.
-The BLA contains data from three pivotal phase 3 clinical studies evaluating dupilumab as monotherapy and in concomitant administration with topical corticosteroids.
+The Biologics License Application (BLA) for dupilumab contains data from three pivotal phase 3 clinical studies evaluating dupilumab as monotherapy and in concomitant administration with topical corticosteroids.

 What is dupilumab used for?

 - Dupilumab is indicated for the treatment of adult patients with inadequately controlled moderately to severe atopic dermatitis.

 - Current treatment options include moisturisers, antihistamines, topical corticosteroids or topical calcineurin inhibitors (TCIs), systemic corticosteroids, systemic calcineurin inhibitors, phototherapy, and other oral immune suppressants.

 How does dupilumab work?